Prenatal Care Guide: Essential Tips for a Healthy Pregnancy and Baby

 • Be prepared to make some lifestyle changes.
 Try to limit caffeine intake and avoid the use or abuse of alcohol, tobacco products, and other drugs.

 • Try to maintain a regular sleep schedule, especially later in your pregnancy when your sleep is more likely to be disrupted.
-Minimize light and other stimulations, and decrease fluid intake before you go to bed.
+Minimize light and other stimulations, and decrease your fluid intake before you go to bed.

 What resources are available for prenatal care?: